janbiedermann/up/README.md

 on my old Intel(R) Core(TM) i5-6500 CPU @ 3.20GHz

-* env.to_s is the original benchmark, unfortunately triggering a sweet spot in Opal.
-  Thats why i benchmarked in addition with a static string "hello world", to demonstrate the potential.
+* please see section "About the benchmarks ..." below
 ```

 ## Introduction

-This is currently mainly a technical demonstration, demonstrating the speed of the Opal Ruby implementation employing Node and UWebSocketJs as runtime.
+This is currently mainly a technical demonstration, demonstrating the speed of the [Opal Ruby](https://github.com/opal/opal) implementation employing [Node](https://nodejs.org/en) and [uWebSocketJs](https://github.com/uNetworking/uWebSockets.js) as runtime.
 Its not yet a generic, all purpose Rack server, but good for further experimentation, research and open for improvement.

 ## Getting started